open-review-toolkit/open-review-toolkit/01-introduction.md

 $$x = {-b \pm \sqrt{b^2-4ac} \over 2a}$$

-This paragraph does not have any formulas but should render the dollar sign properly in $5.
+This paragraph does not have any formulas but should render the dollar sign properly in $5 and $10.